 - Apps for Multimedia are incorporated in the desktop.

-- Easy navigation due to a wide range of keyboard shortcuts.
+- It has easy navigation due to a wide range of keyboard shortcuts.

 - Fewer customization scopes.